bradeneast/bradeneast.com/_src/design/spanish box kit.md

 ## Outcome

-In the first quarter of 2023, roughly 30,000 boxes will be distributed to Hispanic pastors throughout Latin America, beginning in Mexico City.
-One recipient said, "The kit is very beautiful.
-Opening it was exciting over and over again."
+In 2023-2024, roughly 30,000 boxes were distributed to Hispanic pastors throughout Latin America, beginning in Mexico City.